facebookresearch/diffkt/tutorials/README.md

 	conda env create -f <your projects>/diffkt/tutorials/enviroment.yml
 4. You now have a conda enviroment call diffkt, activate it conda activate diffkt
-5. Source a script to set some required enviromental variables required for api.jar
-	<your projects>/diffkt/kotlin/scripts/set_env_vars.sh
-6. Start Jupyter notebook server jupyter notebook
+5. Start Jupyter notebook server jupyter notebook
-7. A webpage will show up in your browser, select the notebook you want to run.
+6. A webpage will show up in your browser, select the notebook you want to run.